-The clubs must also place four courtside seats on each side of the scorer's table, named bench seats.
+The clubs must also place four courtside seats on each side of the scorer's table, named bench seats, as shown in Graphic 10a.
 It is compulsory that these seats are sold (preferably as full season ticket packages) and occupied for every home game.
 The club must provide the Company with the information about each of the bench seat ticket holders for approval, prior to the first home game when the ticket is for the entire season, or the day before the game in question when the bench seats are sold on a game per game basis.